achimmertens/advertising/README.md

 // Backlog:

+Done in March 2024:
-- bug: @rubyjosleidy27 was not found in the report.
+- bug: @rubyjosleidy27 was not found in the report. -> Sie hat ein Komma dazwischengesetzt.
-- bug: ecency writers are not found in the report.
-- bug: If in the report an "@" appears in the link to the campaign, it doesnt work.
+- bug: If in the report an "@" appears in the link to the campaign, it doesnt work. -> Seems to be solved
+- bug: ecency writers are not found in the report. -> Maybe solved.

 -
 Done in January 2024: